joeldrotleff/concisify/thoughts.md

 - [-] Get transcript from OpenAI Whisper
 - [-] Get bracketed transcript from Claude Sonnet
 - [-]
+- [-] NextJS chops out unnecessary bits of video and plays it
+- [-]

 V2:
 - [-] Load video from AWS bucket